The Shoot Charitable Trust

 The Competition

-The Shoot always takes place on the Sunday closest to The Glorious Twelfth – perfect timing for some practice before the shooting season begins.
-But it doesn’t just attract shooters – the competition is split into Rookies, Half Shots and Game Shots with prizes and trophies for all levels plus a special prize for Top Lady.
+Held on the Sunday closest to The Glorious Twelfth, The Shoot offers perfect timing for a bit of practice before the shooting season begins.
+It welcomes more than just seasoned shooters, with competition categories split into Rookies, Half Shots, and Game Shots, with prizes and trophies available across all levels, including a special prize for Top Lady.

 The Day